We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 There are both over-the-counter and prescription medicines for gastritis.
 Often, your doctor will recommend a combination of drugs, including the following:

-- Antacids such as Pepto-Bismol, TUMS, or Milk of Magnesia can be used to neutralize stomach acid.
+- Antacids such as Pepto-Bismol, TUMS, or milk of magnesia can be used to neutralize stomach acid.
+These can be used as long as a person experiences gastritis, with a dose taken as often as every 30 minutes if needed.

 - H2 antagonists such as famotidine (Pepcid) and cimetidine (Tagamet) reduce the production of stomach acid and can be taken between 10 and 60 minutes before eating.

 - Proton pump inhibitors such as omeprazole ( Prilosec) and esomeprazole (Nexium) inhibit the production of stomach acid.
 They should be taken only once every 24 hours and for no more than 14 days.